BakerJr1904/NameEmailManipulationNotebook/README.md

 Pulling the 0th index using "iloc."<br/>
 Taking the email out of the index.<br/>
 Creating various filters, and using them in different ways.<br/>
+Looking at the column headers value and type.<br/>